mbridak/not1mm/README.md

 ## Recent Changes

+- [24-3-21] Merged PR from @kyleboyle for docking windows.
+MacOS and Windows support.
 - [24-3-19] Removed some useless bloat causing slow interface on FreeBSD 13/14 and maybe others.
 - [24-3-16] Add Save/Fail confirmation dialogs when saving ADIF of Cabrillo files.
 - [24-3-15] Change 'CWR' to 'CW' in the ADIF output.